mjgasior/cracker-app/README.md

 ### SSL setup:

+In production mode, Cracker app uses Nginx to serve the React static files and route traffic to the backend API.
+This way the HTTPS can be handled in a quite easy way by Nginx itself and that is the point of [SSL termination](https://avinetworks.com/glossary/ssl-termination/) (going from encrypted HTTPS to unecrypted HTTP).

+A problem emerges in local development mode where we would want to utilize all the benefits of Webpack hosting React files and providing HTTPS.
+Because Apollo backend API doesn't have HTTPS defined, the direct calls from React client to Apollo backend would be blocked by the browser due to [mixed content](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content/How_to_fix_website_with_mixed_content) (one can't call HTTP endpoint while being hosted with HTTPS).
+That is why we have an additional container - `cracker-proxy` which handles the HTTPS termination for communication with the backend.

+The proxy listens on `:5000` port with HTTPS and proxies the traffic with HTTP to port `:4000` of Apollo API.
+The API and the Apollo GQL playground are still available with a direct `:4000` call.

 1. Use [this](https://medium.com/the-new-control-plane/generating-self-signed-certificates-on-windows-7812a600c2d8) instruction to generate SSL certificates (I have used Windows OpenSSL alternative which is available [here](https://slproweb.com/products/Win32OpenSSL.html) - everything is described in the instruction provided previously).
 Keep the name of the certificate `crackerssl.key` and `crackerssl.crt`, for example, using OpenSSL:

    openssl req -x509 -newkey rsa:4096 -nodes -keyout crackerssl.key -out crackerssl.crt -subj “/C=PL/L=Kraków/CN=cracker.red” -days 600